Hewlett Packard Enterprise Co Securities Analyst Meeting Transcr

-Andrew Simanek - Hewlett Packard Enterprise Company - VP, Head of IR & Director
+Jeffrey Thomas Kvaal - Hewlett Packard Enterprise Company - Senior Director of IR

-Good afternoon, everyone, and thank you for joining us today.
-I'm Andy Simanek, VP and Head of Investor Relations, and I'd like to welcome you to the 2020 Hewlett Packard Enterprise Virtual Securities Analyst Meeting.
-While we'd love to be hosting you in person, we're still very pleased to connect with you virtually.
-We have a great lineup of presenters and content to share with you over the next couple of hours.
+Good afternoon, everyone.
+Welcome.
+I'm Jeff Kvaal, and I'm part of the Investor Relations team here at Hewlett Packard Enterprise.
+I'd like to welcome you to the 2022 HPE Securities Analyst Meeting.
+Thank you.

-Before we get started, I'd just like to go over some logistics and the agenda for the day.
-In a few moments, Antonio will kick us off to discuss our vision, strategy and the tremendous opportunity in front of us.
-Throughout his presentation, he will be joined by Keerti Melkote, who heads our Intelligent Edge business; Pete Ungaro, who heads up High Performance Computing; and Keith White, who heads our GreenLake cloud services business to provide additional insights into some of the most exciting areas of our portfolio.
-That should run us until about 1:15 p.m.
-Pacific Time, when we'll transition to our Chief
+I'm happy to say that we're hosting this event, obviously, from our beautiful new headquarters here outside Houston.
+It's good to see so many of my analyst friends in the audience.
+I will tell you the view is also very nice up here.
+Just nice.
+For those of you tuning in virtually, thank you very much for attending as well.

 Hewlett Packard Enterprise Co Securities Analyst Meeting Transcript